Joyce Chen (chef): Restaurants

 Chen opened her first restaurant, Joyce Chen Restaurant, at 617 Concord Avenue in Cambridge in 1958.
-According to her son Stephen, here she pioneered the all-you-can-eat Chinese dinner buffet to boost sales on otherwise-slow Tuesday and Wednesday nights.
+According to her son, Stephen, here she pioneered the all-you-can-eat Chinese dinner buffet to boost sales on otherwise-slow Tuesday and Wednesday nights.
 She also used the buffet format to allow customers to sample unfamiliar authentic dishes at their own pace.
 She promoted healthy Chinese cooking and refused to use Red Dye No. 2 and other food coloring at her restaurants.
 For Chinese-speaking and English-speaking staff and customers to communicate more easily, Chen introduced the practice of numbering menu items.

 Chen introduced northern Chinese (Mandarin) and Shanghainese dishes to Boston, including Peking duck, moo shu pork, hot and sour soup, and potstickers, which she called "Peking Ravioli", sometimes shortened to "Ravs".
 The first restaurant operated for thirteen years, closing in 1971.
-Members of Bolt, Beranek and Newman's IMP team, when they were working on the first IMPs to create the ARPANET in 1969, would eat Chen's food at her restaurant, which was located next door to BBN.
+In 1969, members of Bolt, Beranek and Newman's IMP team ate at Chen's restaurant, which was located next door to BBN, when they were working on the first IMPs to create the ARPANET.

 After her divorce in 1966, Chen sold the original restaurant to her ex-husband, who converted it in 1972 to a Japanese eatery called Osaka.
 With her divorce from Thomas Chen, she legally reverted to using her maiden name, Joyce Liao, but continued use the Joyce Chen moniker for her business.
-As a single mother both encumbered and assisted by her three children, she managed to open a second restaurant in 1967, called The Joyce Chen Small Eating Place.
+Now a single mother with three children, she managed to open a second restaurant in 1967, called The Joyce Chen Small Eating Place.
 It was located between Harvard University and MIT in Central Square, Cambridge, at 302 Massachusetts Avenue.
 Chen's son, Stephen, later noted that the opening of this restaurant changed the landscape of the Central Square area in Cambridge.
-Originally, it was a retail and industrial area, dominated by a NECCO (New England Confectionery Company) factory.
+Originally, it was a retail and industrial area, dominated by a Necco factory.
 People lined up to get Chen's Chinese food at this small restaurant, which seated 60 people.
 According to Stephen Chen, it was at this restaurant that his mother introduced the Northern style of dim sum, and the now popular "soup dumplings" (shao long bao).
 The restaurant was very popular with computer hackers.
 It operated for 21 years and closed in 1988.